vineetpandey25/First-step/README.md

 # First-step
-this is my first git repository author- vineet pandey
+This is my first git repository.
+Author- vineet pandey